Espresso and Americano are two of the most popular coffee variations worldwide.

 - If you prefer a drink that you can enjoy for longer, with smoother coffee notes, then an Americano is the best choice for you.

-Although the difference between these drinks is the water added, there is a big difference in taste, making it an even harder choice.
+Although the difference between these drinks lies in the water added, there is a significant difference in taste, making it an even harder choice.

-I prefer an espresso shot over an Americano when I’m busy and want a strong coffee with a good amount of caffeine.
+I prefer an espresso shot over an Americano when I’m busy and want a strong coffee with a high caffeine content.

-However, I start with an Americano most mornings to enjoy the coffee flavor for longer while waking up.
+However, I start my mornings with an Americano to savor the coffee flavor a little longer.

-Most of the time, I’ll move over to espresso shots or strong brewed coffee after lunch.
+Most of the time, I’ll switch to espresso shots or strong-brewed coffee after lunch.

 Related coffee comparison articles